dyne/Milan-pilot/README.md

 * This is repo is configured to work on the Telegram bot: https://t.me/DyneMilanPilotBot

+# How to use it

+clone the repo, then run:
+* npm install
+* node index.js

 # License Note
 From Reflow's Consortium Agreement, Art.
 9.2.8: